Best Container Plants For Creating Privacy

 A constant favorite for containers, fountain grasses come in many sizes and add soft, colorful interest while gently screening tough views.
 Many are extremely colorful and work as effective accents with other perennials, such as Purple fountain grass.
 Large, fluffy seed heads in varying shades of soft pink and taupe add to the display as summer draws on.
 Some species will be hardier than others, so research this group carefully.

 It’s not just about tall grasses and shrubs!
-There are many perennials and annuals you can use in your containers to create texture and introduce exciting colors while enhancing privacy.
-Plus, if you use 'risers' to create staggered heights, you can use just about any well-shaped plant to create a private garden feel.
+There are many perennials and annuals you can use in your containers to enahnce privacy while creating texture and introducing exciting colors Plus, if you use 'risers' like pots, tables, boxes, etc., to create staggered heights, you can use just about any well-shaped plant to create a private garden feel.

 When choosing container annuals and perennials for privacy, look for those that have a good structure all season and are able to support their own weight against winds.
 They’ll be more vulnerable in taller containers than they would be in the ground.

 If the perennials will overwinter in place, choose those whose hardiness is rated at least a zone colder than your zone.
-In cold climates, some great garden annuals, like canna lilies or elephant ears can be overwintered easily in a dormant state for next year.
+In cold climates, some great plants that grow from tropical bulbs, like Canna Lilies or Elephant Ears, can be overwintered easily in a dormant state for next year.

-For movement, sound and wildlife habitat, consider placing containers of long-blooming meadow favorites such as cone flower, butterfly weed, black-eyed Susan or bee balm in front of containers of medium grasses (above).
-Add some annual seeds of cosmos or zinnia and you’ll attract pollinators while blocking difficult views with beauty.
+For movement, sound and wildlife habitat, consider placing containers of long-blooming meadow favorites such as Coneflower, Black-Eyed Susan or Bee Balm in front of containers of medium grasses.
+Add some annual seeds of Cosmos, Sunflowers, or Zinnias and you’ll attract pollinators while blocking difficult views with beauty.